shahrufhasan/Home-IO-Apps-Library/README.md

 # This is HomeIO App
 ### You can download and install apps from here directly

-# One plate form for all you needed apps
+# One platform for all your needed apps

 # Technology used to make this app
 ### 1. React